Literacy within Foundation Stage

 What do we do all day in the Early Years Foundation Stage?

-Please read below or click to view an explanation of reading and phonics.
+Please read below or click to view an explanation of phonics.
 This covers both teaching in school and how parents/carers can support this learning at home.
-This information was shared with parents/carers during a Workshop held on 26th September 2018.
+This information was shared with parents/carers during a Workshop held on 25th September 2019.

 EARLY YEARS FOUNDATION STAGE CURRICULUM